Your web browser is outdated and may be insecure

 Sponsored by Digital Health and Care Wales

-Research, Innovation and Digitalisation in Nursing Award - Nominations for this award will be opening soon!
+Research, Innovation and Digitalisation in Nursing Award - Nominations for this award are now open!

-To assist in creating a nomination that will stand out before submitting online, why not try our nominator help sheet for this award.
+To assist with writing and creating a nomination that will truly stand out before submitting online, why not try our nominator help sheet for this award.

 Nursing research, innovation and digital technology provide the evidence that supports nursing and midwifery practice.
 They matter for people of all ages and in every stage of health and care, from early years and wellbeing through to end-of-life care.
 Together, they help improve practice and raise the quality of care in a values-based, patient-centred way.
 They also help services deliver better outcomes, use resources well, and build systems that are easier to access and more sustainable.